Lucero plant ecology

 Talia Humphries

-Dr. Humphries brought her high energy and enthusiastic attitude to the Lucero lab as a postdoctoral scholar from Feb 2023 to August 2024.
-In our lab, she lead the implementation of a USDA-funded biogeographic contrast of factors affecting Bromus tectorum in its native vs. non-native ranges, among a number of other self-started projects.
-She is a prolifically productive scientist with an irreplaceably positive presence.
+Dr. Humphries brought her high energy and enthusiastic attitude to the Lucero lab as a postdoctoral scholar from Feb 2023 to Aug 2024.
+In our lab, she led the implementation of a USDA-funded biogeographic contrast of factors affecting Bromus tectorum in its native vs. non-native ranges, among a number of other self-started projects.
+She is a prodigiously productive scientist with an irreplaceably positive presence.
 She is currently an Assistant Professor at North Dakota State University, where she continues to make the world a better place.

 Prospective